Published on 20/05/2022

 Our legal basis for using your personal data

-We will only process your personal data where we have legal grounds to do so.
-The legal grounds will depend on the purpose of the personal data collected and its processing requirements.
+We will only process your personal data where we have a legal basis or bases for doing so.
+The legal bases for our processing of your personal data are:

-- To allow us to perform our contract with you.
+to enable us to enter into and to perform our contract with you.
 When you purchase services from us, a contract between you and us will have been entered into.
 In order for us to fulfil our obligations under such contract, we will need to collect and process your personal data, including payment information.
 Failure to provide the requisite personal information on sign-up and payment information on entering into the contract or objecting to this type of processing/exercising your deletion rights will mean that we cannot provide our services to you;

 5 How we will use the personal data we collect